Animal Health 2018

 At this wonderful event we welcome you to conduct presentations, present posters, exhibit your products, Lean new things, distribute information, meet with potential scientists, influencers and renowned persons, make networking, attract a great deal of attention with sharing your new research and developments, receive name recognition, travel to world's best tourist locations in Toronto, Canada, and have fun.

-We hope you will be interested and take this opportunity to join us in Toronto, Canada during October 20-21, 2017 at our pinnacle event.
+We hope you will be interested and take this opportunity to join us in Atlanta, USA during July 16-17, 2018 at our pinnacle event.

 Animals play a vital role in the society.
 Animal Health is the inter-link between humans, animals and the surrounding environment.
 They play the main role in transportation, clothing and Food.
 Animals provide many benefits to humans.
 While the company, sport or work satisfy important needs in today's society, we should not overlook that the production of food of animal origin has been historically, and remains one of the fundamental pillars on which is based the Food.
 A Noteworthy economic importance of farming in our society, not to mention the environmental role of some species like honey bees.
 It is important for pets, zoo animals and farm animals to stay healthy.
 The health of animals defines the healthy and wealthy society.
 Healthy animals contribute to the elimination of hunger, to healthy people and to sustainable food production.